IMF Staff Concludes Visit to Ghana

 A team from the International Monetary Fund (IMF), led by Joël Toujas-Bernaté, visited Accra from February 6-10, 2017 to take stock of the 2016 economic developments and the outlook for 2017, engage in a dialogue about the new government’s economic plans, and discuss prospects for program engagement with the IMF.

 Mr. Toujas-Bernaté released the following statement at the end of the visit:

+At present Ghana has an Extended Credit Facility (ECF) supported by the IMF.
 The ECF is a lending arrangement that provides sustained program engagement over the medium to long term in case of protracted balance of payments problems.
-The arrangement for Ghana in an amount equivalent to SDR 664.20 million (180 percent of quota or about US$918 million) was approved on April 3, 2015 (see Press Release No.15/159).
+The arrangement for Ghana in an amount equivalent to SDR 664.20 million (90 percent of quota or about US$900 million) was approved on April 3, 2015 (see Press Release No.15/159 ).